Deciding what promotional strategy to use is a dilemma for any company looking to promote its online presence – be it big or small.

 It always helps to get your feet off the ground with push marketing and build on your brand by using effective pull methods, so that you can be that universally thought of brand.

 What Strategy Has Proven To Be More Effective?

 Push marketing is slowly phasing out as an effective means of selling your brand, given that the sales tactics associated with the strategy are becoming slightly old-fashioned.

 When it comes to deciding to use push or pull marketing, it all comes down to understanding user intent.

 Cold-calling can come across as annoying, emails written for pure advertisement have declining open rates, and the technology boom of the last several decades has given consumers the power to make their own decisions and avoid being influenced by intrusive or pushy sales tactics.

-Pull marketing is proven to work because it’s a method that gives the consumer total control.
+Pull systems are proven to work because it’s a method that gives the consumer total control.